hkwind/jesus-resurrection-game/README.md

 The player's task is to follow the signal given by the angel, which seems to be able to weaken the devil.
 The signal including a tap and a slide, with uncertain starting point and destination.
+The signal may recreate the music of 豎琴、擊鼓、吹笛